dzekelid/events/_listings/meetup/events-get.md

       operationId: deprecated
       parameters:
       - in: query
-        name: '*group_id'
-        description: Return events from groups with the specified IDs, separated by commas
-        type: string
-      - in: query
-        name: '*group_urlname'
-        description: Return events for the group with this custom URL path
-        type: string
-      - in: query
-        name: '*id'
-        description: Return events with the specified IDs, separated by commas
-        type: string
-      - in: query
-        name: '*member_id'
-        description: A member id number, limits results set to events in groups that the member specified by this id is currently a member of (excludes private groups, unless the member_id is the same as that of the member making the request)
-        type: string
-      - in: query
-        name: '*topic'
-        description: Return events in the specified topic(s), one topic allowed
-        type: string
-      - in: query
-        name: '*topic, groupnum'
-        description: Return events for the group with given topic and number
-        type: string
-      - in: query
         name: after
         description: Return events that start after the specified date, formatted as either a relative date such as "-1w" for one week ago or by absolute